CTrabant/sdr2mseed/doc/sdr2mseed.md

 <b>-c </b><i>chancodes</i>

-<p style="padding-left: 30px;">Specify the SEED channel codes to use.
+<p style="padding-left: 30px;">Specify a list of SEED channel codes to map the channel numbers to.
+For example, "-c BHZ,BHN,BHE".
 The default channel codes are a three digit value representing the SDR channel number, this does not follow the SEED convention which uses codes for bandwidth, instrument type and orientation.</p>

 <b>-S</b>